shainave/dracula-keypirinha/INSTALL.md

   %APPDATA%\Keypirinha\Profile\User\
   ```

-You can also open the folder via Keypirinha itself:
+You can also open the configuration file via Keypirinha itself:

 1. Launch Keypirinha
 2. Type `Configure`
-3. Select **Keypirinha: Configure** to open the `Keypirinha.ini` file in your default text editor.
+3. Select `Keypirinha: Configure` to open the `Keypirinha.ini` file in your default text editor.

 ## 3. Install the Theme

 1. Download the [`keypirinha-dracula-theme.ini`](keypirinha-dracula-theme.ini) file from this repository.
-2. Copy it to your user configuration folder (see step 2 above).
-3. Open `Keypirinha.ini` and scroll to or create the `[gui]` section.
-4. Add or update the following line to reference the theme:
+2. Open `Keypirinha.ini` and update or create the following line in the `[gui]` section to reference the theme:

    ```ini
    [gui]
    theme = Dracula
    ```

-5. Next, copy the entire contents of `keypirinha-dracula-theme.ini` into the same file (usually just below the `[gui]` section), or keep it as a separate file and copy-paste when needed.
+5. Next, copy the entire contents of `keypirinha-dracula-theme.ini` into the same file (usually just below the `[gui]` section).

 Here’s an example structure in your `Keypirinha.ini`: